 Our science curriculum is tailored to encourage a sense of awe and wonder about the world we live in.
 Children are guided to explore different scientific themes, whilst being encouraged to develop their own curiosity.
 Science is an exciting way to investigate the world around us, by looking at how ideas and perceptions have changed over time and identifying the way things work.
 Science enables children to develop their understanding, using an amalgamation of investigation and knowledge-based teaching and learning.
 Science helps to develop curiosity and gives rise to the formation of interesting, thought-provoking questions and interactive discussions.
 Pupils develop accuracy and precision in observing, measuring, recording and analysing data.
 Our curriculum caters for the development of science knowledge, whilst encouraging children to develop skills for working scientifically.
 Both of these components are fundamental in order for children to understand and learn about the scientific world.

-Science teaching is linked wherever possible to our engaging topic based curriculum.
+Science teaching is linked wherever possible to our engaging topic-based curriculum.
 However, some scientific units are taught in isolation to ensure detailed learning for all children.
-The National Curriculum is divided into Years 1 and 2, Years 3 and 4, and Years 5 and 6; we have ensured that each child experiences, and is taught, the appropriate objectives during these key stages, spanning a two-year rolling programme.
+The National Curriculum is divided into Key Stage 1 (year 1 and 2), Lower Key Stage 2 (year 3 and 4), and Upper Key Stage 2 (year 5 and 6).
+Within each key stage, knowledge units are split into year group whereas the skills of working scientifically cover a key stage.
+We have ensured that each child experiences, and is taught, the appropriate objectives during these key stages, spanning a two-year rolling programme.
 Each term we focus on a specific area of working scientifically, so children are able to develop their understanding of different topics and apply them to different contexts.

 Science across the school is taught weekly, with learning focusing on both new knowledge and skills, whilst also revisiting previously taught units to ensure long term memory is developed.
 In Early Years Foundation Stage, children are taught to explore the natural world and to develop their curiosity.
 Science is intertwined within our Early Years Foundation Stage curriculum, where children are encouraged to be investigative and explorative through hands-on and practical experiences.